Mwiku/telegraf_influxdb_grafana/Readme.md

 `git clone https://github.com/Mwiku/telegraf_influxdb_grafana.git`

 Cd into the cloned directory then run
-`docker-compose up` to start the stack
+`docker-compose up` to start the stack.

 When you are running the stack for the first it might take some time to download the docker images depending on your network speed.